Environmental issues in India: Solid waste pollution

-Trash and garbage disposal services, responsibility of local government workers in India, are ineffective.
+Solid waste pollution along a street in Jaipur.
+Trash and garbage disposal services, which are the responsibility of local government workers in India, are ineffective.
 Solid waste is routinely seen along India's streets and shopping plazas.
-Image shows solid waste pollution along a Jaipur street, a 2011 image.

-Trash and garbage are a common sight in urban and rural areas of India.
-It is a major source of pollution.
+Trash and garbage are a common sight in urban and rural areas of India and are a major source of pollution.
 Indian cities alone generate more than 100 million tons of solid waste a year.
 Street corners are piled with trash.
 Public places and sidewalks are despoiled with filth and litter, rivers and canals act as garbage dumps.
 In part, India's garbage crisis is from rising congestion.
-India's waste problem also points to a stunning failure of governance.
 The tourism regions in the country mainly hill stations are also facing this issue in the recent years.

 In 2000, India's Supreme Court directed all Indian cities to implement a comprehensive waste-management programme that would include household collection of segregated waste, recycling and composting.
 These directions have simply been ignored.
 No major city runs a comprehensive programme of the kind envisioned by the Supreme Court.

 Indeed, forget waste segregation and recycling directive of the India's Supreme Court, the Organisation for Economic Cooperation and Development estimates that up to 40 percent of municipal waste in India remains simply uncollected.
 Even medical waste, theoretically controlled by stringent rules that require hospitals to operate incinerators, is routinely dumped with regular municipal garbage.
 A recent study found that about half of India's medical waste is improperly disposed of.

 Municipalities in Indian cities and towns have waste collection employees.
 However, these are unionised government workers and their work performance is neither measured nor monitored.

 Some of the few solid waste landfills India has, near its major cities, are overflowing and poorly managed.
 They have become significant sources of greenhouse emissions and breeding sites for disease vectors such as flies, mosquitoes, cockroaches, rats, and other pests.